Posted: 11/9/13 Last Update: 8/28/18

 See the Weight Loss Supplements Review for information about other weight loss ingredients used in supplements.

-Due to promotion of Garcinia as a weight loss ingredient in the popular media, including the Dr. Oz Show in October 2012, many products are currently on the market and being actively promoted.
+Due to promotion of Garcinia as a weight loss ingredient in the popular media, many products are currently on the market and being actively promoted.
 In ConsumerLab.com's experience, the rapid introduction of new products to meet a sudden demand for a supplement often results in a high percentage of products of poor quality.
 Neither the FDA nor any other federal or state agency routinely tests Garcinia or other supplements for their quality.
 ConsumerLab.com, as part of its mission to independently evaluate products that affect health, wellness, and nutrition, purchased Garcinia dietary supplements sold in the U.S. Products were tested to determine how much G. cambogia extract they contained (based on analyses of HCA), potential contamination with the heavy metals (lead, cadmium, arsenic, and mercury), and the ability of products in tablet or caplet form to break apart (disintegrate) properly.
 Labels were also checked to be sure they complied with FDA labeling requirements including listing the correct Garcinia species and plant part (see How Products Were Evaluated for more details).

 (4/30/14): Results for one of the products in this report were featured on the The Dr. Oz Show and was helpful in getting that product removed from the market.
 The product was also using Dr. Oz's name without his permission.